pypy/pypy/pypy/doc/cppyy.rst

   using classes that themselves are templates (etc.) in the arguments.
   All classes must already exist in the loaded reflection info.

+* **typedefs**: Are simple python references to the actual classes to which they refer.

 * **unary operators**: Are supported if a python equivalent exists, and if the operator is defined in the C++ class.